Assignment 2: Arrays Unlimited

 - Think about this: Someone creates a

 SparseArray<Integer>with an initial value of 1.
 Then they put a few numbers different from 1 into the array.
 For example, the value of slot 4 might be 18.
-What should happen for
+Now what should happen for

 - Testing a precondition means testing that the correct exception is thrown when a bad parameter is provided.